TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 Employers:

 Indeed Prime uses a subscription model (“Subscription Model”) with its Employers, as of January 1, 2017.
-The Subscription model offers two pricing plans (Essential and Enterprise), depending on the size of the Employer and the number of job positions open.
+The Subscription model offers three pricing plans (Basic, Essential and Enterprise) offering varying features.
 The determination of which pricing plan an Employer falls into within the Subscription Model is made at Indeed’s sole discretion.
 Even if you start in one Subscription Model pricing plan, Indeed may determine in its sole discretion that you are only eligible for the other Subscription Model pricing plan.

 Subscription Model:

-1. Under the Subscription Model, Employers agree to pay upfront an initial subscription fee for a period of time specified in any Indeed insertion order or online pricing page (each subscription period to be referred to as a “Term”).
+1. Under the Subscription Model, Employers agree to pay upfront an initial subscription fee for a period of time specified in any Indeed insertion order or online pricing page (each subscription period to be referred to as a “Term”), if applicable.
 Taxes will be charged as applicable.
 2. Unlimited hires may be made during any Term for the fee indicated on the Indeed insertion order or the price indicated on the Indeed Prime online pricing page.
 3. All plans under the Subscription Model shall automatically renew for additional Terms.
 If you wish to cancel your Subscription, you must do so no later than 15 days prior to the end of any Term.
 No refunds will be given for payment made during any Term.
 4. Under the Subscription Model, payment is due upon receipt of an insertion order or confirmation email, confirming your purchase, unless agreed upon otherwise with your Prime Client Executive or Client Consultant.